A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Lasers and Launch Telescope

 \section{Lasers and Launch Telescope}

-In this Section we provide an example set of specifications and a design outline for two lasers, respectively tuned to approximately 3.9~GHz below and above the Na~I resonances at wavelengths of 589.16~nm and 819.71~nm, together with a single launch telescope, that would meet the requirements for an LPRS for precision photometric calibration for the case of VRO.
-Due to the order of magnitude lower average laser output powers required (and the resulting far less stringent demands on the temperature control of internal laser components), these requirements would fortunately be simpler and less costly to engineer than the case of the single 500~W, 342.78~nm laser LPRS that was considered in the first article in this pair of articles.
+In this Section we provide an example set of specifications and a design outline for two lasers, respectively tuned to approximately 3.9~GHz below and above the \ion{Na}{i} resonances at wavelengths of 589.16~nm and 819.71~nm, together with a single launch telescope, that would meet the requirements for an LPRS for precision photometric calibration for the case of the Rubin Observatory.
+Due to the order of magnitude lower average laser output powers required (and the resulting far less stringent demands on the temperature control of internal laser components), these requirements would fortunately be simpler and less costly to engineer than the case of the single 500~W, 342.78~nm laser LPRS that was considered in \citetalias{Alb20a}.

-The maximum optimal laser linewidths $\sigma_\nu$ are determined by the Doppler broadening $\frac{\nu_0}{c}\sqrt{\frac{k_B T}{M_{\rm Na}}}$ of the $3\,$D$_{5/2}$ excitation ($\nu_0 = 8.75 \times 10^{14}$~Hz) in the upper atmosphere, where $T \approx 200$~K. Thus, the sum of the two laser frequencies should have $\sigma_{\nu} \lesssim 1.5$~GHz; \textit{i.e.}~if the two lasers have similar linewidths, then they should each optimally have a maximum linewidth of $\sigma_{\nu} \; \lesssim \; (1.5$~GHz$)/\sqrt{2} \;\, \approx \; 1$~GHz.
+The maximum optimal laser linewidths $\sigma_\nu$ are determined by the Doppler broadening $\frac{\nu_0}{c}\sqrt{\frac{k_B T}{M_{\rm Na}}}$ of the $3\,$D$_{5/2}$ excitation ($\nu_0 = 8.75 \times 10^{14}$~Hz) in the upper atmosphere, where $T \approx 200$~K. Thus, the sum of the two laser frequencies should have $\sigma_{\nu} \lesssim 1.5$~GHz; i.e.~if the two lasers have similar linewidths, then they should each optimally have a maximum linewidth of $\sigma_{\nu} \; \lesssim \; (1.5$~GHz$)/\sqrt{2} \;\, \approx \; 1$~GHz.

-Dye lasers would provide the best performance (\textit{i.e.}, would provide the brightest LPRS with the highest signal-to-background ratio) if one chooses among unmodified and presently commercially-available laser source options.
-However, as solid-state or fiber laser systems generally tend to be more efficient and have lower maintenance requirements than dye laser systems, we outline two possible sets of design options below: $a)$ Dye laser LPRS design options using a pair of pulsed dye lasers that are respectively at wavelengths near 589.16~nm and 819.71~nm; and $b)$ Solid-state/fiber laser LPRS design options using the output of an injection-seeded, Q-switched Nd:YAG laser into a pair of optical parametric oscillator (OPO) crystals, for the generation of pulses at wavelengths near 589.16~nm and 819.71~nm.
+Dye lasers would provide the best performance (i.e., would provide the brightest LPRS with the highest signal-to-background ratio) if one chooses among unmodified and presently commercially-available laser source options.
+However, as solid-state or fiber laser systems generally tend to be more efficient and have lower maintenance requirements than dye laser systems, we outline two possible sets of design options below: (A)~Dye laser LPRS design options using a pair of pulsed dye lasers that are respectively at wavelengths near 589.16~nm and 819.71~nm; and (B)~Solid-state/fiber laser LPRS design options using the output of an injection-seeded, Q-switched Nd:YAG laser into a pair of optical parametric oscillator (OPO) crystals, for the generation of pulses at wavelengths near 589.16~nm and 819.71~nm.
 As we will show, choices from either one of these sets of design options would be able to meet the requirements for the generation of an LPRS for high-precision photometric calibration.